odk-x/docs/odkx-src/injected-interfaces.rst

   **Returns**: The result of the action, typically indicating whether the action was successful.

-Adds a new survey instance within the ODK Survey app, generating a new instance ID and allowing users to start data collection for a specific form.
+Adds a new survey instance within the ODK-X Survey app, generating a new instance ID and allowing users to start data collection for a specific form.

 openLink
 ~~~~~~~~~